Feeble Little Horse

-Feeble Little Horse (stylized in all lowercase) is an American indie rock band from Pittsburgh, Pennsylvania.
-The band is currently signed to Saddle Creek Records; they have two albums and an EP.
+feeble little horse (styled in all lowercase) is an American indie rock band from Pittsburgh, Pennsylvania, that formed in 2021.
+It currently comprises three founding members: multi-instrumentalist Sebastian Kinsler, drummer Jake Kelley, and vocalist-bassist Lydia Slocum.
+Guitarist Ryan Walchonski was also a founding member but left the group in 2025.
+The band is currently signed to Saddle Creek Records; they have three albums and one EP.

 History

 Feeble Little Horse was formed in early 2021 by guitarists Sebastian Kinsler and Ryan Walchonski, who first played together in a short-lived garage rock band.
 The duo enlisted the help of drummer Jake Kelley to release a debut project.
 Feeble little horse's first EP, modern tourism, was released in May 2021.
-The band expanded to include singer and bassist Lydia Slocum, who had previously collaborated with Kinsler under the name 'kiddie' since early 2021.
+The band expanded to include singer and bassist Lydia Slocum, who had previously collaborated with Kinsler under the name Kiddie since early 2021.

-Feeble little horse released their debut full-length album, Hayday, through Philadelphia label Julia's War Recordings in October 2021.
+Feeble Little Horse released their debut full-length album, Hayday, through Philadelphia label Julia's War Recordings in October 2021.
 The group signed to Saddle Creek Records in October 2022, and re-released Hayday both through the label and their Unstable Collective imprint, expanding the tracklist to include a bonus track, "Dog Song 2," and a remix of Hayday track "Termites" by the Philadelphia-based shoegaze band Full Body 2.
 The album's second single, "Chores," received praise from the New York Times and Pitchfork upon rerelease.

-On February 27, 2023, feeble little horse announced their second album with Saddle Creek, Girl with Fish, and issued the album's first single, "Tin Man."
+On February 27, 2023, Feeble Little Horse announced their second album with Saddle Creek, Girl with Fish, and issued the album's first single, "Tin Man."
 The single was followed by a second track, "Steamroller," on April 4, 2023, and a third track, "Pocket," on May 10, 2023.
 The album was released on June 9, 2023.
 A three-week tour of the album across the United States was cancelled on June 22, 2023, three days before it was set to commence.
 In a message on Instagram, the band stated they would "have to take a step back and reassess [their] little world for [their] continued health."

 The band officially returned from their live hiatus on January 16, 2024, when they announced an appearance at the 2024 Coachella festival.
-They played their first official public live show back In Ames, Iowa on February 17, 2024.
+They played their first official public live show back in Ames, Iowa on February 17, 2024.

-On March 11, 2025, feeble little horse released their first new song since 2023's Girl With Fish, a single titled "This Is Real".
+On March 11, 2025, Feeble Little Horse released their first new song since 2023's Girl With Fish, a single titled "This Is Real".

+On May 21, 2026, Feeble Little Horse announced their third album, Bitknot, would be released on the following Tuesday, May 26.